What are you looking for?

 • Use exactly the same details that are in the IRS form/bank statement – including for example capital letters, a dot after Inc, etc.

-Personal information: Signatory/Controller’s identity (this can be the same person); name/address/date of birth from valid driver’s license, state issued ID, or passport and last 4 digits of Social Security Number.
+Personal information: Signatory/Controller’s identity (this can be the same person); name/address/date of birth from a valid ID that may be requested as a supporting document (driver’s license, state issued ID, or passport).
+US companies also need to add the person’s last 4 digits of Social Security Number.

 • The personal details should be inserted exactly as they appear in the ID.
 Please be sure to include middle names, initials, abbreviations, or any other particularities in the KYC form, exactly as they appear in the ID.